jbigtani/crack-CKAD/README.md

 I have prepared this course based on my own Kubernetes certification that I completed in four weeks.

 ### Background
 CKAD is certification exam from CNCF focussing on Kubernetes application developers.
 Its a subjective exam and so requires you to be comfortable with kubectl commands.
 You are allowed to refer to official Kuberternes doc for yaml and commands.
-It does not ask you set up Kubernetes cluster since its admin job so you can skip admin related tasks whiel going through study materials.
+It does not ask you set up Kubernetes cluster since its admin job so you can skip admin related tasks while going through study materials.

-While preparing this I kept course fee also in mind.
-There are two suggested Udemy paid courses which together cost me INR 1000/- which I felt definitely worth.
+While preparing this course, I kept cost also in mind.
+There are two suggested Udemy paid courses which together cost me INR 1000/- which I felt it's definitely worth.

 ### Pre-requisities
 There is no pre-requisites apart from software development experience.